danieldiekmeier/stimulus-controller-resolver/README.md

 # Stimulus Controller Resolver

 If you have a lot of Stimulus Controllers that import other modules, the size can really start to add up.
 (I have some Controllers that mount [Svelte](https://svelte.dev) components!)
-Wouldn't it be great if you could load some of your Controllers _lazily_?
+Wouldn't it be great if you could lazy load some of your Controllers?

-To solve this, I built this package that allows you to supply a custom (async!) resolver function for your controllers.
+This package allows you to supply a custom (async!) resolver function for your controllers.
 It is supposed to provide an alternative to putting all your controllers into your main bundle.

 ## Installation